Protect Your Family's Future: Avoid These 12 Common Estate Planning Mistakes

 Profit and prosper with the best of expert advice - straight to your e-mail.

-While you may feel an estate plan is unnecessary because you lack sufficient assets to pass along to your family, it isn't all about the money.
+While you might feel an estate plan is unnecessary because you lack sufficient assets to pass along to your family, it isn't all about the money.
 It also entails ensuring your wishes about future medical care are understood.
 An estate plan can also drastically reduce the potential for family disagreements.

-One of the biggest disadvantages to not developing an estate plan while you’re healthy and of sound mind is that you remove the ability to make hard decisions on your own.
-In this case, the court may determine how to distribute your assets, or worse, your entire estate can go to the state.
-That's why it's so critically important to make smart estate planning moves now, and why everyone, from millionaires to people just starting out, should have an estate plan.
+In this case, the court might determine how to distribute your assets, or worse, your entire estate can go to the state.
+That's why it's critically important to make smart estate planning moves now, and why everyone, from millionaires to people just starting out, should have an estate plan.

 Common estate planning mistakes to avoid

-Around a quarter of those surveyed who were without a will said they never plan on creating one, and over 40% of respondents said they would not execute a will until they faced a major health crisis.
-But, you can never make an estate plan too soon, for you never know how soon it will be too late.
+What's even more concerning is that around a quarter of those surveyed who didn't have a will said they never plan to create one, and more than 40% of respondents said they wouldn't execute a will until they faced a major health crisis.

 1. Procrastinating

-This wait-and-see strategy raises two serious problems.
-First, your loved ones may face lengthy legal proceedings to access your estate if you die without a will.
-Second, without an advance directive, a section of an estate plan that dictates your medical preferences if you are incapacitated, your family won't know what kind of care you prefer.
+Second, without an advance directive, a section of an estate plan that dictates your medical preferences if you're incapacitated, your family won't know what kind of care you prefer.

 2. Creating an estate plan on your own

-Estate planning documents that are incomplete or contain errors can cause complications when you pass.
+Estate-planning documents that are incomplete or contain errors can cause complications when you pass.
 Consider hiring an estate attorney who understands the legalese to help you craft a comprehensive estate plan.

-Generally, an estate lawyer will charge between $1,500 and $5,650 for an estate plan, depending on the complexity of the client’s assets, according to Greiner Law Corp. in 2024.
-However, many estate attorneys offer free initial consultations or charge a flat fee for, say, drawing up a will.
-You can find an estate attorney in your area using an online directory, such as Justia, Legal Match, or the American College of Trust and Estate Counsel (ACTEC).
+You can find an estate attorney in your area using an online directory such as Justia, Legal Match, or the American College of Trust and Estate Counsel (ACTEC).

 3. Leaving loved ones uninformed

-4. Keeping estate planning documents locked up in a safe or safe deposit box
+4. Keeping documents locked up

 5. Missing key documents